Skip to content

 • Tips for identifying reliable information

-• Fake News Challenge: can students use their new skills to identify which news story is from a satirical news source vs a real news source?
+• Linked activity: Fake News Challenge: can students use their new skills to identify which news story is from a satirical news source vs a real news source?

 Overall goal: Students understand that we live in a complex information driven world, and can apply information literacy skills to identify credible new sources.